Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Surfer riding the waves at Echo Beach in Canggu, Bali, Indonesia

-Our list of what to do in Canggu includes a range of fun activities that will surely enhance every Bali vacation.
+Our list of what to do in Canggu includes a range of fun experiences that will surely enhance every Bali vacation.

 #1 Chill Out On Echo Beach, Bali